Simplicity, curiosity and empathy - these are among the most important skills a UX designer can possess. But what is UX, really?

-Over the past 5 years, I’ve been working with great teams across rising startups and small businesses, both B2C and B2B, delivering intuitive products that solve user and business problems.
-I had a great opportunity to learn and refine my skills while designing web and mobile products for clients in finance, health, travel and social sectors, working solo and leading small teams.
+Over the past 5 years, I’ve been working with great teams across rising startups, small businesses and personal projects.
+I had a great opportunity to learn and refine my skills, designing intuitive B2C and B2B web and mobile products for clients in finance, health, travel and social sectors, working solo and leading small teams.

 All projects differ in their nature and goals and yet it's important to have a defined design process from beginning to end.
 Steps may vary, but generally, I have 5:

 The first step in any project is to get a better understanding of the client, their vision, values and what makes them different.
 It’s important to set correct goals, determine product features and estimate the scope of work that will provide an optimal business impact.

 In-depth research is the reality check every project needs.
 It helps to understand the market condition, analyze competitors and figure out users' needs, wants and pains.
 This is a critical step to remove assumptions and back up design decisions with qualitative data that help to avoid mistakes that would otherwise cost the extra time, money and resources.